Research

 Transcriptional Consequences of Genome Instability in Hodgkinia

-Genome instability and fragmentation in cicada endosymbionts can severely skew the dosage (or relative copy number) of endosymbiont genes, whether by two-fold or over a hundred-fold.
-I used genome and transcriptome sequencing data from the endosymbiont-containing tissue of six different cicadas exemplifying various degrees of endosymbiont genome instability and found that similar instability was present in the transcriptomes with no detectable compensation for the dosage skew.
-By comparing co-endosymbionts of cicadas with differing degrees of gene loss in transcription-related genes, I was also able to show the impact of these gene losses on processes like transcription termination.
+Genome instability and fragmentation in cicadas' Hodgkinia endosymbionts can severely skew the dosage (or relative copy number) the symbiont's genes, with differences ranging between twofold and over one hundred-fold between a given pair of genes.
+I used genome and transcriptome sequencing data from the endosymbiont-containing organs of six cicada species representing various degrees of Hodgkinia genome instability and found that similar instability was present at the mRNA level with no detectable compensation for the dosage skew.
+By comparing Hodgkinia transcription to that of its co-symbiont Sulcia, I was also able to show high levels of anti-sense transcription and a decreased capacity for transcription termination in Hodgkinia.
 All of that work is detailed in this paper!

 a photo of a tsetse fly and a plot showing survival curves of tsetse infected with various bacterial mutants